Drivers Permits in TexasPage Overview

 For more information about Driver’s Ed, please refer to our Texas Driver’s Education page.

-NOTE: Drivers between 18 and 24 years old must still take a TX Driver’s Ed course, though its length requirement differs.
+NOTE: Drivers between 18 to 24 years old must still take a TX Driver’s Ed course, though its length requirement differs.
 Please see our page on adult driver’s licenses in Texas for more information.

 Once you complete the classroom phase of Driver’s Ed, it’s time to take the written exam to get your learner license.
 As mentioned above, taking the written exam is not necessary if it was completed during your approved driver education course.